 To avoid getting caught “upside down” and owing more on a car loan than a car is worth, make a down payment of 20% (or more) and limit your auto loan terms to four years or less.

 With any kind of debt, falling behind on your payments can hurt your credit.
-It’s important to check your credit reports and monitor your credit scores regularly to see how your debt and your payment history affects your credit.
-Credit.com’s Credit Report Card is a free tool that gives you an overview of your credit report and two credit scores, updated every month.
+It’s important to check your credit reports and monitor your credit scores each month for free to see how your debt and your payment history affects your credit.